James Ward (frontiersman)

-Captain James Ward (September 19, 1763 – February 27, 1846) was an early American settler, Indian fighter and legislator of Kentucky whose adventures featured heavily in the stories of the western frontier.
+Captain James Ward (September 19, 1763 – February 27, 1846) was an early American settler, fighter against Native Americans and legislator of Kentucky whose adventures featured heavily in the stories of the western frontier.
 He was a pall bearer at Daniel Boone's re-interment in 1845.

 Early life

-James Ward was born on September 19, 1763 in Staunton, Virginia, the third son of Scotch-Irish immigrants James and Phoebe (Lockhart) Ward.
+Ward was born on September 19, 1763, in Staunton, Virginia, the third son of Scotch-Irish immigrants James and Phoebe (Lockhart) Ward.
 His father, Captain James Ward, was born in County Donegal, Ireland and immigrated to the Colonies around 1730 as an infant with his father and two brothers.

 Ward's family lived on the edge of the frontier during his childhood.
 Before James was born, his father moved the family from eastern Augusta County to the area now known as Greenbrier County, West Virginia.
 After Braddock's Defeat in 1755 that area became too hostile so James Ward Sr. moved his family closer toward Staunton while he joined several expeditions during the French and Indian War.

 In 1758 – five years before James was born – his father managed a mill on the Jackson River near Fort Dinwiddie, which was located five miles west of Warm Springs in present-day Bath County, Virginia.
 During this time a pair of Shawnee captured James's older brother, John, who was three years old at the time.
 James would spend the first three decades of his life looking for his older brother – a quest which would continuously drive him deeper into the frontier and on countless encounters with the Shawnee and other tribes.

 After the Treaty of Hard Labour and the Treaty of Fort Stanwix in 1768, many settlers, including the Ward family pushed west again into the area currently known as Greenbrier County, West Virginia.
 The Ward family established a homestead on the Anthony Creek.